arondor-connectors/sample-connectors/README.md

 ### Connector

-Maven structure:
+#### V4 Maven structure for the arender-sample-v4 module:

 * A parent module: arender-sample-hmi
-    * A child module: arender-sample-hmi-connector: create a jar that is the connector,
+    * A child module: arender-sample-hmi-connector-v4: create a jar that is the connector,
     * A child module: arender-sample-hmi-war: Fetch ARender HMI WAR, modify it by including the jar above in its lib (overlay).

+#### V2023 Maven structure for the arender-sample-v2023 module:

+A module: arender-sample-hmi-connector-v2023: create a jar that is the connector and its dependencies and configurations.

-* Development key classes:
+#### Development key classes:

 * SampleURLParser.java: Extract URL parameters from this class
 * SampleDocumentAccessor.java: Document fetching describer
 * SampleAnnotationAccessor.java: Annotation CRUD

+## V2023 Connector Deployment

+In 2023, a connector must contain all its dependencies and configuration files, this is commonly called a "fat JAR".

+For deployment, it will only have to download the arondor-arender-hmi-spring-boot-package from the artifactory and include the connector JAR file.

-## Connector Deployment
+## V4 Connector Deployment

 ### On which module should I develop my connector?